-Balmaha is a popular tourist destination and parking at holiday periods can cause problems for visitors and local residents.
+Balmaha is a popular tourist destination and parking during holiday periods can cause problems for visitors and local residents.

 Tourism is important for the local economy and we need to manage it in ways that work for visitors, local people and our environment.
 We need to address parking issues while continuing to support the village as a visitor attraction and a place to live.

-The Council is proposing to bring in charges for the car park alongside a new cross path and provision of parking spaces for caravans and camper vans.
-You can see the proposed changes on the plan Balmaha Parking 1.
+The Council are proposing to bring in charges for the car park alongside a new cross path and provision of parking spaces for caravans and camper vans.
+You can see the proposed changes on the plan if you click on the following link: Balmaha Parking 1.

 We will publish a Traffic Regulation Order (TRO) in the next few weeks to bring about these changes.
-If you have any comments or objections regarding the proposals the TRO process enables a period of statutory consultation during which interested parties can formally make comment on the proposals.
+If you have any comments or objections regarding the proposals, the Traffic Regulation Order (TRO) process enables a period of statutory consultation during which people can formally make comment on the proposals.

 Full details of the TRO will be published here on the Council website.
-In addition to this the TRO will be advertised locally in local press and in statutory adverts at the location which will provide full detail on how to comment.
+In addition to this the TRO will be advertised locally via the local press and in adverts at the location which will provide full detail on how to comment.

 Should the TRO be approved we will post notices in the car park informing of the next steps and when charges will come into effect.

-Income from parking charges can, by law, only be used to support parking provision.
-Any revenues raised from parking in the Stirling Council area will, in the first instance, support maintenance of car parks, and enforcement in car parks and on our streets.
+Any money that comes from parking charges can, by law, only be used to support parking provision.
+Any money raised from parking in the Stirling Council area will, in the first instance, support maintenance of car parks, and enforcement in car parks and on our streets.
 The charges at Balmaha will support enhanced enforcement throughout the area.

-The parking charges will be in line with other rural car parks, for instance in Callander which at the moment is a maximum of £3.20 for all day parking.
-These charges are decided on annually by the Council.
+The parking charges will be in line with other rural car parks, for instance in Callander which at the moment is a maximum of £3.20 for all-day parking.
+These charges are decided on a yearly basis by the Council.

 Are the camper van spaces for overnight parking?